Discussing teenage sexual behavior during annual visits

 The topic of sexual activity is only discussed during 65 percent of primary care physicians’ annual visits with adolescents, according to a recent study in JAMA Pediatrics.
 During those visits, which typically last between 15 and 20 minutes, conversations about sex exceeds 35 seconds only 35 percent of the time, the study shows.

-Romi Webster, MD, MPH, a pediatrician at Boston Children’s Hospital, is not surprised by the findings.
+Romi Webster, MD, MPH, at Boston Children’s Hospital is not surprised by the findings.
 “If a patient comes in with something she wants to discuss, or if the parents have an issue, we tend to focus on that issue,” she reports.
 As a result, specific concerns like acne or sports injuries can take up most of the meeting, leaving little time to discuss other important matters, like sexual health.

 Despite the time constraints, Webster is “worried” about a missed opportunity when physicians don’t have enough time to discuss sexual behavior during annual visits with adolescents.
 “With teenagers, a lot can happen in a year,” she states, “so it’s important that we spend time on sexual issues to provide education and support and establish that sexual health is a part of overall health.”